ChromeGG/LAN-Screenshotter/README.md

 # LAN-Screenshotter
 Simple program with GUI to making screenshot via LAN.
-WORNING: Required Java 12 to run.
+WARNING: Required Java 12 to run.